raylene/eng-handbook/management/role-transitions.md

 ### What are the steps to take?

-*Let's assume Alice is considering transitioning into a management role, and her manager / the person facilitating the transition is Mary.*
+Terminology
+* Outgoing Manager: Manager that is facilitating the transition of the person who is switching roles
+* New Manager: the person switching roles / soon-to-be new manager

 If the above reasons hold true, here are some steps to follow:

 #### Define the new role and associated responsibilities

-Alice and Mary should work together to define the scope, membership, responsibilities and goals for the new team.
+Both people should work together to define the scope, membership, responsibilities and goals for the new team.
 Because manager roles are filled upon need, there should be a natural mission for this team that already exists, though it might be a specialization of an existing larger team that's splitting in two (a.k.a. team mitosis).
 This plan should include:

 * Definition of team: purpose, goals, projects it will take on in the first 3-6 months
 * Membership of team: who will be part of this team